Sanglorian/orcus/Orcus Rulebook - current.md

 ### Summons

 A Summons power creates one or more summoned monsters.
-The summoned monster obeys the following rules:
+The summoned monster follows the Companion rules, as well as the following special rules:

-*Actions*

-* You can give up actions to command the summoned monster, in which case it gets to take the same actions.
-For example, you can give up your standard action in order for the summoned monster to take a standard action.
-You can also use an immediate action in order for the animal companion to make an opportunity attack (if eligible to do so).
-* Some summoned monsters have an "Instinct" listed.
-This is how the monster behaves when you do not command it.

-*Stats and Combat*

 * The summoned monster's level is equal to the level of the power that summoned it.

 * The summoned monster's maximum HP (and starting HP each time it is summoned) will be specified.
-* Your summoned monster has no recoveries of its own, but can use yours.
-* When your summoned monster drops to 0 hit points, it disappears, leaving behind no physical form.
-You lose one recovery or, if not able to lose a recovery, take damage equal to your recovery value.
 * Your summoned monster uses your Armor Class, Fortitude, Reflex and Will defenses.
-* Your summoned monster can contribute to a flank.

-*Other*

-* Your summoned monster always obeys your commands.
-* The animal companion is an ally of you, and of your allies.
-* The animal companion is a bright, sensitive animal, but nonetheless has animal-level intelligence.
 * A summoner can dismiss their summon with a swift action.
 Otherwise it disappears after five minutes or at the end of the encounter.
+* When your summoned monster drops to 0 hit points, it disappears, leaving behind no physical form.
+You lose one recovery or, if not able to lose a recovery, take damage equal to your recovery value.
 ### Tactical

 These attack powers inflict no damage and involve using combat experience and tactical observation to outthink or trick opponents into an action that is beneficial to you.
 Since they do no damage, if you score a critical hit with a power with the tactical keyword, you gain a +2 power bonus to your next attack roll with a power with the tactical or weapon keyword in that same encounter.